h0ryz0n/bcm57810s/README.md

 tinkering with my BCM57810S based NIC
 I'll keep here all my outputs and all the infos

-you can find all informations on these links, thanks for original posters and all the people who contributes
+you can find all informations on these links, thanks to original posters and all the people who contributes
 original post: https://www.dslreports.com/forum/r32230041-Internet-Bypassing-the-HH3K-up-to-2-5Gbps-using-a-BCM57810S-NIC
 original post patch: https://www.dslreports.com/forum/r32230853-
 patch files: https://github.com/JAMESMTL/snippets/tree/master/bnx2x/patches